-Visit SECON tuition and fees for the current tuition and fee schedule.
+Visit www.secon.edu/student/prospective/tuition-and-fees/ for the current tuition and fee schedule.

-Your “board” is your food service plan.
-On campus students choose SUNY Poly’s board plan when choosing their residence hall room.
-SECON does not have a dining hall, but students are able to use the St. Elizabeth Medical Center cafeteria on a cash basis during its hours of operation.
+- At SECON, students are able to use the St. Elizabeth Medical Center cafeteria on a cash basis during its hours of operation.

 Advisor Contact Information:

-- YEARS 1 & 4
+- YEARS 1 & 4 at SUNY Poly:

 Phone: (315) 792-7295

-- YEARS 2 & 3
+- YEARS 2 & 3 at SECON

 Phone: (315) 801-8347

-- Experience a nursing curriculum that is designed to support your academic success with experienced faculty who are consistently available to help.
+- Experience a nursing curriculum that is designed to support academic success with experienced faculty who are consistently available to help.

 - St. Elizabeth College of Nursing